PForet/PForet.github.io/_posts/2017-03-21-neural-networks-specialization.md

 X_train_consonants, y_train_consonants = extract_subset(X_train, y_train, 22, 58)
 {% endhighlight %}

 We have extracted the training, validation and testing sets for the three datasets.
 We can now load the pre-trained model, using keras' `load_model` function, and extract the activation of the last layers.
-This activation can be seen as high level features of our images.
+This activation can be seen as high-level features of our images.

 One way to specialize our model would be to add another dense layer (with a softmax activation) on the top.
-This is in fact equivalent to **performing a logistic regression over the activation of the last layers** produced by each images (these activations will be called 'bottleneck_features').
+This is, in fact, equivalent to **performing a logistic regression over the activation of the last layers** produced by each image (these activations will be called 'bottleneck_features').
 Thus, we propose here to use a more powerful classifier instead of a last dense layer.
 We will train a SVC to predict the class of the character, given the bottleneck features as inputs.

 Of course, our features extractor will be the model trained on the whole dataset (using data-augmentation) with the last dense layer removed.
-It will then transform an image into a vector of 512 high level features that we can feed to our SVC.
+It will then transform an image into a vector of 512 high-level features that we can feed to our SVC.

 {% highlight python %}
 from keras.models import load_model